Welcome to your all-in-one resource for creating a sustainable kitchen, shop ethical with this 2019 Guide!

 That being said, if you can’t compost, garbage disposals are the next best ways to manage food waste.
 Disposals simply grind up food wastes and send them down the drain to the local wastewater treatment plant.

 Use this article from CleanWeb to learn more about the environmental impact of garbage disposal.

 Whether it’s saving leftovers from last night’s dinner or a peck of apples from yesterday’s farmers market, food preservation is an essential part of the sustainable kitchen.

 Eliminating plastics is near goal #1 for a sustainable lifestyle.
 That includes plastic wrap, ziplock bags, and the ubiquitous plastic containers.

 So, what’s a cook to do with her leftovers?

 As with everything we discussed so far, a little planning goes a long way!
 Mason jars, beeswax wrappers, lots of Pyrex bowls with lids in all the sizes!
 That’s the answer.
 Think about the world of your great grandparents, pre-plastic.

 These storage containers need storage space, the more organized the better.

-Then, you’ll need pressure canner and hot water bath canner for the actual work of preservation.
+Then, you’ll need a pressure canner and hot water bath canner for the actual work of preservation.